chadvidovcich/Poemkemon/README.md

 # Bug Eye

+Keep track of those pesky issues.

-Bug Eye is an issue tracking system.
+Bug Eye is an issue-tracking system.
 It allows users to organize, submit, and view issues.

 ## Screenshots